-Career Development for Researchers
+Career Development for Scientists

 The Northwestern University Clinical and Translational Sciences (NUCATS) Institute is an integral link in Northwestern University’s clinical and translational research enterprise, accelerating translational innovation by providing research teams with consultative resources and expertise.
 View the NUCATS website to explore the many resources it offers to support faculty in their research and career development, including popular Mentor Development Workshops.

-This series serves as an introduction to some of the most important aspects of transitioning from researcher-in-training to investigator leading a research team or collaborating with peers.
+This series serves as an introduction to some of the most important aspects of transitioning from scientist-in-training to investigator leading a research team or collaborating with peers.
 It is a joint venture of the Faculty Affairs Office, Feinberg School of Medicine, and the NUCATS Institute.
 Questions about the series can be directed to Rick McGee, PhD, Associate Dean for Faculty Recruitment and Professional Development, at 312-503-1737.

 Over the past several years, through the efforts of the Faculty Affairs Office, NUCATS, and several individuals, a number of new resources and approaches to improved mentoring in FSM have been developed.